ignacio108/OSPF_FRR/README.md

 # ospf-frr-security
 Virtual Lab using VNX( Virtual Networks over linuX)  to test the security of OSPFv2 and OSPFv3

+The main objective of this virtual laboratory will be to implement the RFC6518.
+To avoid OSPF routers to establish a neighbourhood with malicious routers.

 ## Topology overview:
 ![Topology](img/OSPF_Topology.png)